Spread-out limit of the critical points for lattice trees and lattice animals in dimensions d>8: Difference between lattice trees and lattice animals

 This completes the proof of \refeq{RWest1LA}.

-We can also prove \refeq{H1''main1LA}--\refeq{H1''main2LA} in a similar manner.
-For example, by the inverse Fourier transform, we can rewrite the sum in \refeq{H1''main1LA} as
+We can also prove \refeq{H1''main1LA}--\refeq{H1''main2LA} in a similar manner by assuming \refeq{hatFnaivebd}.
+Hence we here prove only \refeq{H1''main1LA}.
+By the inverse Fourier transform, we can rewrite the sum in \refeq{H1''main1LA} as

 Then, by the identity \refeq{hatFdef}, we can extract the main term $\frac12S_{\ge3}(o)$ as

 Similarly to \refeq{naivebd-appl}, the second term is bounded as

 hence the completion of the proof of \refeq{H1''main1LA}.